beejjorgensen/bgc/src/bgc_part_5100_man_string.md

 ## `strspn()`, `strcspn()` {#man-strspn}

-Return the length of a string consisting entirely of a set of characters, or of not a set of characters.
+Return the length of a string consisting entirely of a set of characters, or of not a set of characters

 ### Synopsis {.unnumbered .unlisted}